Lake Eyasi

 It is also possible to go on a hunting trip with the Hadzabe or to visit the other tribes.

-Almost any time of year is a good time to visit Lake Eyasi with only April and May being questionable as they are when the long rains occur.
+Almost any time of year is a good time to visit Lake Eyasi, with only April and May being questionable, as the long rains occur then.